Stable sums to infer high return levels of multivariate rainfall time series: Simulation study

-To sum up, we read from Table~\ref{tab:coverage} that coverage probabilities are unsatisfactory for the peaks over threshold method, specially for the models with time dependence of extremes.
+To sum up, we read from Table~\ref{tab:coverage} that the stable sums method outperforms the block maxima and peaks over threshold methods for sum lengths between $32$ and $64$, where acceptance of the ratio likelihood test is significant.
+Instead, coverage probabilities are unsatisfactory for the peaks over threshold method, specially for the models with time dependence of extremes.
 The coverage for the block maxima method is not well calibrated and gives poor results for the Burr model which is the only model with a marginal distribution that does not belong to the family of generalized extreme value distributions.
 In this manner, we aim to point at the deficiency of the classical methods on small sample sizes.
-Instead, the stable sums method outperforms the block maxima and peaks over threshold methods for sum lengths between $32$ and $64$, where acceptance of the ratio likelihood test is significant.